Braves vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves are 68-37 in games they were favored on the moneyline (winning 64.8% of those games).
+- The Braves have won 69 of the 106 games they were favored on the moneyline this season (65.1%).

 - The Braves have a 67.7% chance to win this contest based on the moneyline's implied probability.

-- Atlanta has combined with opponents to go over the total 65 times this season for a 65-50-3 record against the over/under.
+- In the 119 games in which bookmakers have set an over/under for Atlanta, it has combined with opponents to go over the total 65 times (65-51-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!